MAGICGrants/so-simple-theme/funds/index.md

 ## Proposed / Pending MAGIC Funds

-* [MAGIC Litecoin Fund]() - Speaking with various stakeholders

 ## About MAGIC Funds

-MAGIC Grants created the MAGIC Funds initiative to allow communtities to fund various qualifying projects with ease.
+MAGIC Grants created the MAGIC Funds initiative to allow communities to fund various qualifying projects with ease.

 Each MAGIC Fund is different because each community is different.
 However,  MAGIC Funds typically have the following properties: